poudelef/Guess-the-number/README.md

-# Guess the Numeber Game
+# Guess the Number Game
 It is a simple game designed to learn JavaScript.

  ## I took the help of MDN Web Docs to lean JavaScript and to write this code.